NikoGardziella/MyBikeApp/README.md

 - Journeys are importet to local SQL database.
 For easy and fast use for the user there is no need to start external SQL database to run the project.
 - In console you can see how many journeys were included and excluded.

+Database:
+- upload statio and journey csv files(Might take few minutes)
+- clears the database from stations and journeys

 Journey list view:
 - Shows 200 journeys per page.
 Possibility to go to next page or the last one.